VudathaRaju/Assignment-1/README.md

 # Assignment-1
-Using the Github for to display the information of the pokemon(questin 2 a)
+Using the Github for to display the information of the pokemon only(questin 2 a)

 var FullGame = {